To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 5 courses

-POL 180; two other core courses; two courses in a thematic track, at least one taken from the list of keystone courses; and at least one course in a region outside of the United States (this can include courses taken in the thematic track).
+POL 180 and two of the three core courses selected from POL 140, ECON 160, or ECON 240; two courses in a thematic track, at least one taken from the list of keystone courses; and at least one course in a region outside of the United States (this can include courses taken in the thematic track).
+All courses must be passed with a grade of C- or better.

-Students will take each of these seven courses.
+Students will take each of these six courses.
 Please note that some courses may require a prerequisite.

 ECON 160 Principles of Economics